DjangoGirls/tutorial/en/deploy/README.md

  ```

-## Pushing our code to GitHub
+## Pushing your code to GitHub

 Go to [GitHub.com](https://www.github.com) and sign up for a new, free user account.
 (If you already did that in the workshop prep, that is great!)

 Then, create a new repository, giving it the name "my-first-blog".
-Leave the "initialise with a README" tickbox un-checked, leave the .gitignore option blank (we've done that manually) and leave the License as None.
+Leave the "initialize with a README" checkbox unchecked, leave the .gitignore option blank (we've done that manually) and leave the License as None.

 <img src="images/new_github_repo.png" />

-> **Note** The name `my-first-blog` is important -- you could choose something else, but it's going to occur lots of times in the instructions below, and you'd have to substitute it each time.
+> **Note** The name `my-first-blog` is important – you could choose something else, but it's going to occur lots of times in the instructions below, and you'd have to substitute it each time.
 It's probably easier to just stick with the name `my-first-blog`.

 On the next screen, you'll be shown your repo's clone URL.
 Choose the "HTTPS" version, copy it, and we'll paste it into the terminal shortly: